Command-line reference

 CAMPAIGN

-ab station sitelogs2sta -c CAMPAIGN
+ab station sitelogs2sta -f <custom-configuration-file>

 sitelogs: